The Dove (1974 film): Awards

-Distribution
+Release

 The film opened in the United States in September 1974.
 Paramount released the film on VHS in 1992.
 Network Distributing released the film on Blu-Ray in the UK on April 5, 2021.

 Soundtrack

 An original motion picture soundtrack of the film was released in 1974 by ABC Records and contained thirteen tracks (00:31:43).
-On May 1, 2001 a CD was released on the Artemis record label.
-The song "Sail the Summer Winds", sung by Lyn Paul, was nominated for a Golden Globe and was a top selling hit in England.
-It hovered just outside the British Top 50 for four months.
+On May 1, 2001, a CD was released on the Artemis record label.
+The song "Sail the Summer Winds", sung by Lyn Paul, was nominated for a Golden Globe Award for Best Original Song and was a top selling hit in England.
+It hovered just outside the top 50 of the UK Singles Chart for four months.
 The score was written by composer John Barry.